Brooklyn Bridge

 OpenedMay 24, 1883

-DesignHybrid cable-stayed/suspension; neo-Gothic stone towers
+DesignHybrid cable-stayed/suspension bridge with neo-Gothic stone towers

-Main span / Total length1,595.5 ft / ~6,016 ft (≈1.1 mi)
+Main span / Total length1,595.5 ft / about 6,016 ft (about 1.1 mi)

-Clearance~127 ft above mean high water
+ClearanceAbout 127 ft above mean high water

 Q&A – Brooklyn Bridge